sseamonds/stock_data_tracker/README.md

 - for CEFs, cef_data_clean_lambda.py is designed to only run when both price and nav files exist. it will clean and merge them
 ## Dockerization of Lambdas:
 Capability has been added for and tested on one lambda, lambdas/cef_data_clean_lambdas.py.
 I might in the future do this for the remaining lambdas.
-For now the Dockerfile is for cef_data_clean_lambdas.py, though it would be easy to adjust for any other lambda by running COPY for the desired lambda file and all related dependencies
+- For now the Dockerfile is for cef_data_clean_lambda.py, though it would be easy to adjust for any other lambda by running COPY for the desired lambda file and all related dependencies
-Ideally we could genericize the process to run for any local lambda without altering the Dockerfile
+- Ideally we could genericize the process to run for any (or all?) local lambda without having to customize the Dockerfile
 ### To build and run the docker image locally:
 - From the base directory build the docker image :
   - `docker build --no-cache --platform linux/amd64 -t cef-clean-image:test .`